maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

 ## Heading

 My edition was published by Virago in 2015, as part of their modern classics series.
 The beautiful cover was artfully designed by XXX.
+They say that one should never judge a book by its cover, but I have to admit that the cover was one of the main reasons why I decided to buy this book.
+Luckily I really enjoyed the story on the inside too.

 It really does look like the title of the book, in this case *Rebecca*, is integrated in the overall design, and you almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.

 Second - description